lucashertzog/sdgs_api/README.md

-# Ocean Development Indicators in R using the UN Global SDG Database
+# Sustainable Development Indicators in R using the UN Global SDG Database